Jorah Mormont: A Game of Thrones

 In Pentos, Jorah enters the service of House Targaryen during Daenerys Targaryen's wedding to Khal Drogo.
-However, he is actually spying on behalf of Robert's Master of Whisperers, Varys, in hopes of earning a royal pardon.
-Although Jorah holds Daenerys' brother Viserys in contempt, he comes to admire Daenerys for her bravery and strength of character and eventually falls in love with her.
-In Vaes Dothrak, Jorah is warned by Illyrio Mopatis that Robert has ordered Daenerys' assassination and saves her from being poisoned.
-After Drogo's death, Jorah is the first to pledge fealty to Daenerys and is astounded when she emerges from Drogo's funeral pyre with three dragon hatchlings.
+However, he is actually spying on behalf of Robert Baratheon's Master of Whisperers, Varys, in hopes of earning a royal pardon.
+Although Jorah holds Daenerys's surviving brother, Viserys III, in contempt, he comes to admire Daenerys for her bravery and strength of character and eventually falls in love with her.
+In Vaes Dothrak, Jorah is warned by Illyrio Mopatis that Robert has ordered Daenerys's assassination and saves her from being poisoned.
+After Khal Drogo's death, Jorah is the first to pledge fealty to Daenerys and is astounded when she emerges from Drogo's funeral pyre with three dragon hatchlings.

 A Clash of Kings

 Jorah accompanies Daenerys and the remnants of her khalasar to Qarth.
 There, Jorah stops sending reports to Varys, having truly fallen in love with Daenerys.
-Daenerys discovers his love after Jorah notes her physical similarity to Lynesse, but does not tell Jorah that she knows.
-At Qarth's docks, Jorah and Daenerys encounter the former pit fighter Strong Belwas and his squire Arstan Whitebeard.
-Arstan claims to know Jorah; Jorah finds him familiar, but does not recognise him.
+Daenerys discovers his love after Jorah notes her physical similarity to Lynesse, but she does not tell Jorah that she knows.
+At Qarth's docks, Jorah and Daenerys encounter the former pit fighter Strong Belwas and his squire, Arstan Whitebeard.
+Arstan claims to know Jorah; Jorah finds him familiar but does not recognise him.
 Despite Jorah's mistrust, Daenerys accepts the duo into her service.

 A Storm of Swords

 Jorah confesses his love to Daenerys, who rejects his advances.
-Jorah recommends that they sail to Astapor to buy an army of Unsullied, and commands the army when they overthrow the masters of Yunkai.
+Jorah recommends that they sail to Astapor to buy an army of "Unsullied" and commands the army when they overthrow the masters of Yunkai'i.
 As they arrive at Meereen, Arstan is revealed to be Ser Barristan Selmy, former Kingsguard to Aerys II Targaryen and Robert, and he announces Jorah's former status as a spy.
 Daenerys orders Jorah and Selmy to infiltrate Meereen and release slaves.
 Upon their return, Jorah refuses to beg forgiveness, insisting that Daenerys owes him forgiveness as reward for his service.
-Daenerys agrees but notes that she cannot grant it without undermining her authority, and banishes Jorah.
+Daenerys agrees but notes that she cannot grant it without undermining her authority, and she banishes Jorah.